Omicron could become dominant in some European countries by next week, officials predict

 Sturgeon warned of a "potential tsunami of infections" and urged Scots to defer their Christmas parties.

-The suspected proportion of omicron among all coronavirus infections in Scotland surged from 2% on Sunday to more than 15% on Friday, suggesting that cases are doubling every two to three days.
+The suspected proportion of omicron among all coronavirus infections in Scotland surged from 2% Sunday to more than 15% Friday, suggesting that cases are doubling every two to three days.

 "What we are seeing in the data just now is perhaps the fastest exponential growth that we have seen in this pandemic so far," Sturgeon said.

-"It will come very fast in most countries now," agreed Albertsen in Denmark.

-He added that new Danish restrictions announced Wednesday - which include longer school vacations over Christmas and nightlife curbs - could slightly delay the point omicron surpasses delta.
+Albertson in Denmark said that new restrictions announced Wednesday - which include longer school vacations over Christmas and nightlife curbs - could delay, slightly, the point omicron surpasses delta there.

-Some European experts worry that even if the variant causes less severe illness, its rapid growth may overburden hospitals that were already strained by the continent's latest wave in delta cases.

-"While hopeful, we are not certain any reduction (in the severity of illness) would be enough to keep the total number of hospitalisations from going up substantially - beyond our capacity to absorb them," Rowland Kao, a University of Edinburgh professor, told the Science Media Centre.

-Though Europe has gone much further than the United States in imposing new restrictions in recent weeks, European governments have generally sought to avoid any measures as rigid or as wide-ranging as last winter.
+Though Europe has gone much further than the United States in imposing new restrictions in recent weeks, European governments have sought to avoid measures as rigid or as wide-ranging as last winter.

-University of Edinburgh professor Bauld said some restrictions are important to give more people time to receive their booster shots and to avoid hospitals being overwhelmed.
+Bauld, the University of Edinburgh professor, said restrictions are important to give more people time to receive their booster shots and to avoid hospitals being overwhelmed.

 Despite uncertainty over how much omicron reduces vaccine effectiveness, Bauld said her advice remains unchanged: "Anybody who's had any vaccines is hugely better off than people who have had no vaccines."